curl/curl/docs/TheArtOfHttpScripting.md

 ## Multiple URLs in a single command line

  A single curl command line may involve one or many URLs.
 The most common case is probably to just use one, but you can specify any amount of URLs.
 Yes any.
  No limits.
-You will then get requests repeated over and over for all the given URLs.
+You then get requests repeated over and over for all the given URLs.

  Example, send two GET requests: